Gamerz777/synckit/docs/guides/getting-started.md

 await todo.update({ text: 'Hello from Tab 2!' })
 ```

-**What will happen (when implemented):**
+**What happens:**
-- Real-time cross-tab synchronization
+- ✅ Real-time cross-tab synchronization (via BroadcastChannel)
-- No server required—completely client-side
+- ✅ No server required—completely client-side
-- Instant updates between tabs
+- ✅ Instant updates between tabs

-**Current v0.1.0 behavior:** Each tab maintains its own state.
-Refreshing a tab will load the latest data from IndexedDB, but live updates between tabs are not yet supported.
+- ✅ Tab 1 immediately sees: "Tab 1 received: Hello from Tab 2!"

+**How it works:**
+- Documents use BroadcastChannel API for cross-tab communication
+- Updates in one tab automatically sync to all other tabs
+- Works completely offline—no network required

 ---